Fixed versus adjustable loans

-A fixed-rate loan, your payment stays the same for the life of your loan.
+With a fixed-rate loan, your payment stays the same for the life of your loan.
 The longer you pay, the more of your payment goes toward principal.
 Your property taxes increase, or rarely, decrease, and your insurance rates might vary as well.
-But generally payment amounts on a fixed-rate mortgage will increase very little.
+But generally monthly payments for a fixed-rate loan will increase very little.

-Borrowers might choose a fixed-rate loan to lock in a low interest rate.
-People select fixed-rate loans when interest rates are low and they wish to lock in the lower rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide greater monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to help you lock in a fixed-rate at the best rate currently available.
-Call Savers Home Loans at (800) 974-0509 for details.
+You might choose a fixed-rate loan in order to lock in a low interest rate.
+People choose these types of loans when interest rates are low and they wish to lock in at this lower rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer more monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we can assist you in locking a fixed-rate at the best rate currently available.
+Call Savers Home Loans at (800) 974-0509 to learn more.

-There are many different kinds of Adjustable Rate Mortgages — ARMs, as we called them above — come in even more varieties.
-Generally, interest on ARMs are determined by a federal index.
-Some examples of outside indexes are: the 6-month CD rate, the 1 year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+There are many different kinds of Adjustable Rate Mortgages.
+Generally, the interest rates on ARMs are based on a federal index.
+A few of these are: the 6-month CD rate, the 1 year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

 ARMs most often have their lowest rates at the beginning.
 They usually guarantee that interest rate from a month to ten years.
 You've likely read about 5/1 or 3/1 ARMs.
-In these loans, the initial rate is fixed for three or five years.
+For these loans, the initial rate is set for three or five years.
 It then adjusts every year.
-These types of loans are fixed for 3 or 5 years, then they adjust after the initial period.
-Loans like this are best for people who expect to move within three or five years.
-These types of ARMs are best for borrowers who will sell their house or refinance before the initial lock expires.
+These loans are fixed for 3 or 5 years, then they adjust after the initial period.
+Loans like this are best for people who anticipate moving in three or five years.
+These types of adjustable rate programs most benefit people who plan to move before the loan adjusts.

-Most borrowers who choose ARMs do so because they want to take advantage of lower introductory rates and do not plan on staying in the house longer than the introductory low-rate period.
+Most borrowers who choose ARMs choose them because they want to get lower introductory rates and don't plan to stay in the home longer than the introductory low-rate period.
 ARMs can be risky in a down market because homeowners could be stuck with rates that go up if they can't sell or refinance at the lower property value.

 Have questions about mortgage loans?
 Call us at (800) 974-0509.
 It's our job to answer these questions and many others, so we're happy to help!